Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

 - **recordBind**
   *Type:* String
   *Description:* This bind will toggle data collection.
 Can be any feature of any device.
-  **Important:** This bind must not be included in any whitelists and cannot be the killKey.
+  Note: This bind must not be included in any whitelists and cannot be the `killKey`.

 - **killKey**
   *Type:* String
   *Description:* The bind that, when pressed, will terminate the program.
 Must be a keyboard key.
-  **Important:** This bind must not be included in any whitelists and cannot be the killKey.
+  Note: This bind must not be included in any whitelists and cannot be the `recordBind`.

 ### Device Sections

 These parameters control device and data characteristics.

-- **capture(Device)**
+- **capture**
   *Type:* Integer (0 or 1)
   *Description:* Toggle to enable (`1`) or disable (`0`) data capture on that device.

-- **(device)Whitelist**
+- **whitelist**
   *Type:* Comma-separated String
   (OVERWRITTEN BY LOADED MODEL)
   *Description:*
   A list of input features to be used for training.
 If left empty, all available features for that device are used.
-This setting is ignored in mode 0.
-Do not include the `killKey` in the keyboardWhitelist.
+  Note: This setting is ignored when `programMode` is 0.
+Do not include the `killKey` in the `keyboardWhitelist`.

   **Possible Values:**
   Keyboard: